 75-300 words.
 Super-short posts are best for generating discussion.
 Short blogs rarely get many shares on social media, and they are horrible for SEO, but if you want a lot of comments, write short posts!

 300-600 words.
-The standard blogging length recommended by many “expert” bloggers.
-Good middle-ground for social shares and comments.
-Too short to gain much authority or search engine-love.
+The standard blogging length is recommended by many “expert” bloggers.
+The good middle ground for social shares and comments.
+Too short to gain much authority or search engine love.

 750 words.
 This is the standard length for professional journalism, especially newspapers.
-I find that it is good for getting links from other bloggers and shares on social media.
+I find that it is good for getting links from other bloggers and sharing on social media.

 1000-1500 words.
 You will get fewer comments at this length but more shares on social media, especially if you have followed the advice above and written a post that answers someone’s question/problem.